 My “Are you all right?” question became an ongoing joke for a little while, any time an agent engaged in theatrics to complete a sale.
 “I’m fine,” the responding jokester would say fluttering a completed ticket in the concerned, fellow jokester’s face.
 “Just fine.”

-The most shocking aspect for those that receive non-stop, telemarketing sales calls, might be that to a tenured salesperson exploiting a client’s weaknesses no longer provides much of a thrill.
-Most experienced salespeople are so well-schooled in your psychology that flipping you into the sale is just something they do in the course of a day.
+The most shocking aspect for those that receive non-stop, telemarketing sales calls might be that to a tenured salesperson exploiting a client’s weaknesses no longer provides much of a thrill.
+Most experienced salespeople, schooled in the art of understanding a potential client’s psychology, learn so many ways of flipping potential clients into the sale that doing so becomes nothing more than something they do in the course of a day.

 Enter the panhandler.

-The panhandler also doesn’t give a crap about the person that hands them money.
-They may manipulate the psychology of the generous person for the period of time it takes to complete the transaction, but the minute that transaction is complete they will turn back to street.
-They won’t remember anything about that person.
-They may remember that that person handed them a twenty dollar bill, as opposed to the fives they’ve received from everyone else, but that will change nothing in their head but the math involved in their calculations.
-They may be fond of the giver for as long as that transaction takes to complete, and they may give that person some of the obligatory responses they seek, but that’s done to feed into the ego of their giver, and the general sense of altruism that may encourage them to believe their altruistic enough to give out another twenty in the future.
+A panhandler also doesn’t give a crap about the person that hands them money.
+They may manipulate the psychology of the generous person for the period of time it takes to complete the transaction, but the minute that transaction is complete, they will turn to the next pedestrian on the street.
+They won’t remember anything about that initial transaction.
+They may remember that that person handed them a twenty-dollar bill, as opposed to the fives they’ve received from everyone else, but that will only change the calculations of how much money they’ve received to that point.
+They may be fond of the charitable giver during the time it takes to complete the transaction.
+They may even give that person some of the obligatory responses that are sought, but that’s to feed into the ego of their giver, and the general sense of altruism that may encourage the giver to believe their altruistic enough to give out another twenty in the future.
 When a panhandler proceeds to purchase their goods, however, they won’t smile when they think of the overwhelming generosity they’ve encountered that day.
 They won’t think of the person that gave them a twenty, as opposed to a five, because they don’t give a crap about them.